-St Patrick’s Day is Wednesday, March 17th, and every Irishman will cheers with a glass of the good stuff.
+St Patrick’s Day is Thursday, March 17th, and every Irishman will toast it with a glass of the good stuff.
 It’s not just a drinking holiday, however.
 Loudoun has multiple ways to celebrate the hidden Leprechaun in us all.
-Here we explore five of the best.
+Here we explore seven of the best.

 Learn and Irish Tune

-Ever-popular Shamrock Music Shoppe in Purcellville doesn’t only specialize in Irish music – it was so named because owner Scott Kinney was born on St Paddy’s Day – but it always celebrates the occasion.
-This year they will hold a “Lucky You” discount sale on all instruments and will give a free music lesson to anyone who buys one.
+Ever-popular Shamrock Music Shoppe in Purcellville doesn’t only specialize in Irish music, (it was so named because owner Scott Kinney was born on St. Paddy’s Day) but it always celebrates the occasion.
+This year the shop will hold its annual “Lucky You” discount sale on all instruments and will give a free music lesson to anyone who buys one.
 “We have 15 brilliant teachers and if it’s Irish music you want, we can teach anything from cèilidh and folk to The Pogues and Dropkick Murphys,” said Kinney.
-The store is celebrating its 10th anniversary this year and has won the Loudoun Now poll for Best Music Instruction eight years in a row.
+The store has won the Loudoun Now poll for Best Music Instruction nine years in a row, and Best Music Shop four years in a row.

-Chicago dyes its river green; bars across the country serve emerald-colored cocktails and beer.
-Why not get in the spirit by dressing in glamorous green garments procured from some of Loudoun’s chic boutiques or vintage stores?
+Get in the St. Patrick’s Day spirit by dressing in glamorous green garments procured from some of Loudoun’s locally owned stores.
 In Leesburg, Madisonbelle, Lou Lou Boutique or Resourceful Women Thrift Store – all on Loudoun Street – should have you covered.
 In Middleburg, Zest Clothing & Co or Chloe’s of Middleburg are bound to have the right fabric or accents.
-For truly decadent vintage wear – green gowns, dinner dresses, smoking jackets – try Nostalgia Boutique in Purcellville.
-If these don’t fit the bill, the second-hand clothes of Re-Love It around the corner will.
+For vintage wear – green gowns, dinner dresses, smoking jackets – try Nostalgia Boutique in Purcellville.
+If these don’t fit the bill, try Clothing Closet or Re-Love It also in downtown Purcellville.